cloudfoundry/loggregator-agent-release/README.md

 Configurable via files in colocated bosh jobs as described in the [docs][prom-scraper] scrapes are avoided in an HA environment.

+### OTel Collector
+This is the Cloud Foundry distribution of the OTel Collector.
+It accepts metrics in OTLP format and forwards them to any configured exporters.
+More information can be found in the [OpenTelemetry docs](https://opentelemetry.io/docs/collector)

 ## More Resources and Documentation

 ### Feedback